danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 A feature file starts with a `Feature` block, which describes a high-level capability or area of your application (for example, “User authentication” or “Book reviews”).
 Each feature file can contain multiple `Scenario` blocks, each representing a specific user story or test case within that feature.

-Each line in the `Scenario` maps to a Ruby method called a "step definition".
+Each line in the `Scenario` maps to a Ruby method called a [step definition](https://cucumber.io/docs/cucumber/step-definitions), which connects steps in the feature file to programming code.
 These live in files under `features/step_definitions/`.

 The `Given` keyword is used to set up the initial state for your scenario.
 This might mean creating test data, configuring the environment, or ensuring the application is in a known state before the user takes any actions.